Ho Kun Xian

 Ho Kun Xian (何坤贤 (何坤賢, Hé Kūnxián, hô khun hiân)) (born 15 September 1990), better known as Xian, is a Singaporean professional fighting games player.
-Xian is currently part of Team Razer.
-He was the winner of Ultra Street Fighter IV at DreamHack Winter 2015.
+Formerly part of Team Razer, Xian was the winner of Ultra Street Fighter IV at DreamHack Winter 2015.
 At Capcom Cup 2015 he got third place after being eliminated by eventual runner-up Daigo Umehara.
 He beat Yusuke Momochi at Final Round 18.
 Xian plays Gen as his character of choice, as his stances allowed Xian more options.
 He stated that Gen was a very underestimated character that people have compared to Dan Hibiki and have easily dismissed as weak.